backstage/backstage/docs/permissions/custom-rules.md

 Plugins should export a rule factory that provides type-safety that ensures compatibility with the plugin's backend.
 The catalog plugin exports `createCatalogPermissionRule` from `@backstage/plugin-catalog-backend/alpha` for this purpose.
 Note: the `/alpha` path segment is temporary until this API is marked as stable.
 For this example, we'll define the rule and create a condition in `packages/backend/src/plugins/permission.ts`.

-We use Zod in our example to create our params schema.
+We use Zod in our example below.
 To install, run:

 ```bash
 yarn workspace backend add zod